sajidbuet/sajidmc.github.io/content/_index.md

       title: 'Welcome 👋'
       subtitle: ''
       text: |-
         Hello, I am [Dr. Sajid Muhaimin Choudhury](/about) (ডঃ সাজিদ মুহাইমিন চৌধুরী), working as an Associate Professor in the Department of EEE, BUET.
+This is my website.
         Please feel free to browse through the links to know more about my [research](/research), [publications](publication).
 Whether you are a prospective student, potential collaborator, fellow researcher, or just interested regarding my research, please feel free to [contact me](/contact-info).
         **Note** If you are seeking a Letter of Recommendation from me, kindly visit [this page](/outreach/LOR).
     design: